chaudron/ovs_perf/README.md

 ## Open vSwitch with Linux Kernel Datapath

-With the above setup we ran the PVP tests with the Open vSwitch DPDK datapath.
+With the above setup, we ran the PVP tests with the Open vSwitch DPDK datapath.
 This section assumes you have the previous configuration running, and explains the steps to convert it to a Linux datapath setup.